Girl from Nowhere: Release

 Adverts for Girl From Nowhere’s second season at Silom Complex Central and Phloen Chit BTS Station, Bangkok.

 The first season of Girl From Nowhere was released on August 8, 2018, on GMM 25.
 It was also released on Netflix on October 31, 2018.

 On April 19, 2021, a trailer was released for the second season.
 Season 2 has 8 episodes and was released on May 7, 2021, on Netflix.

+Reboot

+A remake titled Girl from Nowhere: The Reset was released on March 7, 2026 on ONE31 with the uncut version streaming on Netflix.

+Japanese remake

+A Japanese remake starring Arisa Nakajima as Nanno started streaming on Fuji Television’s FOD platform on April 24, 2026.

+The ad for the remake (collaboration with Wacoal) sparked a controversy for inappropriate use of suggestive language, with its advertisement featuring a female student unbuttoning her skirt in class.